 * Libyan rebels invite firms to buy oil from seized ports

-LONDON, Jan 8 (Reuters) - Brent crude held above $107 a barrel on Wednesday, supported by new worries over Libyan supplies and increasing its premium over the U.S. crude oil benchmark to the highest level in a month.
+LONDON, Jan 8 (Reuters) - Brent crude oil steadied above $107 a barrel on Wednesday, supported by new worries over Libyan supplies and expectations for a drop in crude inventories in the United States.

-Brent was underpinned by tensions in Libya after a heavily armed eastern autonomy group said on Tuesday it would invite foreign companies to buy oil from seized ports and protect arriving tankers, in defiance of the government in Tripoli, which has vowed to stop them.
+Tensions in Libya escalated after a heavily armed eastern autonomy group said on Tuesday it would invite foreign companies to buy oil from seized ports and protect arriving tankers, in defiance of the government in Tripoli, which has vowed to stop them.

-While Libyan's oil minister said on Wednesday that exports had recovered to around 510,000 barrels per day (bpd), any attempt by protestors to export crude from ports without Tripoli's permission could lead to clashes.
+While Libyan officials say production could recover to nearly 600,000 barrels per day (bpd) this week, any attempt to export crude from ports without Tripoli's permission could lead to clashes.